MartinX3-AdministrativeDevelopment/ServerContainerTemplate/container/services/ci/README.md

 Drone.io

 Drone is a continuous delivery system built on container technology.
-Drone uses a simple YAML build file, to define and execute build pipelines inside Docker containers.
+Drone uses a simple YAML build file to define and execute build pipelines inside Docker containers.

 ## Table of contents